calonsogarcia/super-puppy-rescuer/README.md

 Description
 A kid has to walk while puppies and other animals appear.
-The kid has to cach up the puppies and jump over the other animals/grandma's.
+The kid has to cach up the puppies and jump over the grandma's.
-The game ends when the kid collides with a scaring animal or a grandma.
+The game ends when the kid collides with a grandma.
-(BONUS 1!
-Also can appear grandma's which ones gives bonuses if you jump or makes you die if you collide)

 MVP
 .
 It has 1 kid that moves horizontally and vertically for jumping obstacles .
-The puppies, scaring animals and grandma's come from the right side of the screen .
-The game is over when there's a collision with a scaring animal or a grandma (BONUS 3!
-5 scaring animal collisions and 1 grandma collision)
+The puppies and the grandma's come from the right side of the screen .
+The game is over when there's a collision with a grandma .
+Final reult: number of puppies
 .
-Final reult: number of puppies (BONUS 4!
-Different points depending on the puppy type) .
 Increasing velocity
-.
-(BONUS 2!
-Choose kind of kid to play)

-Backlog
-BONUS 1!
-BONUS 2!
-BONUS 3!
-BONUS 4!

 Data Structure